Dazzle Runtime Architecture¶

 Backend and frontend frameworks are outputs, not inputs: - FastAPI is the current backend - Pure JS is the frontend (React optional)

-Backend Architecture (DNR-Back)¶
+Backend Architecture (dazzle/back)¶

 Layers¶